 What I tell my athletes

-I cannot stress enough to the rugby players I work with, the importance of effective myofascial release in improving lower limb mobility, minimizing injury risk and improving performance.
+I cannot stress enough to the rugby players I work with, the importance of effective myofascial release in improving lower limb mobility and minimizing their injury risk.
 In my opinion, foam rollers are a great tool for training preparation but are not targeted enough for athletes.

 It takes time to decrease tone in lateral quads and ITB, if they are tight.
 Best results are achieved using a combination of triggering using a Pocket Physio MAX and myo fascial creep rolling using a Footeez.
 To release lateral quads, players are expected to spend at least 20 minutes on the Footeez each session.
 It’s not designed to be comfortable, and it’s not unusual for players to complain, but the resultant benefits quickly become obvious to them if they understand why they are doing it.